ncongduy/travel-app-project5-udacity/README.md

 - Creating layouts and page design
 - Service workers
 - Using APIs and creating requests to external urls
-- Using environment variable (process.env.API_KEY)
+- Using environment variable (process.env.USER_NAME_GEONAMES)
+- Using localStorage to save data
+- Validate user input
+- Using Jest to test

 ## How to run project
-- clone project: "git clone https://github.com/ncongduy/project4-evaluate-nlp.git"
+- clone project: "git clone https://github.com/ncongduy/travel-app.git"
-- change branch: "git checkout stage-6"
 - In bash type: "npm install"
 - Run project in dev environment, type in bash: "npm run build-dev"
 - Build product environment, type in bash: "npm run build-prod"